Annie11-maker/RecipeBox-Rails/README.md

 # Recipe Box

 Recipe Box is a web application built with Ruby on Rails for managing and displaying recipes.
-The app features an interactive home page displaying categories like Breakfast, Pasta, Dessert, and Seafood.
-Users can create new categories and recipes, view recipe details, and add comments.

 ## Technologies Used